 Both public and private wells and water systems and the groundwater and aquifers from which they pump their water are regulated by the U.S. Environmental Protection Agency (EPA), as well as by state and local natural resources agencies.
 The regulations are intended to maintain a clean and safe drinking water supply for everyone, as well as to protect the groundwater.
 Damage to the seal on a well can introduce contaminants into the well and the groundwater and aquifer, contaminating other wells in the neighborhood.
 Contaminants of concern to the EPA and other regulatory agencies, besides coliform bacteria and E. coli include naturally occurring minerals and metals, petroleum products and solvents, and pesticides.
 For more information on well contamination, visit the Web site http://water.epa.gov/drink.

 Download this article as a PDF HERE.

-Gregory Havel is a member of the Town of Burlington (WI) Fire Department; retired deputy chief and training officer; and a 30-year veteran of the fire service.
-He is a Wisconsin-certified fire instructor II, fire officer II, and fire inspector; an adjunct instructor in fire service programs at Gateway Technical College; and safety director for Scherrer Construction Co., Inc. Havel has a bachelor's degree from St. Norbert College; has more than 30 years of experience in facilities management and building construction; and has presented classes at FDIC.
+Gregory Havel is a member of the Burlington (WI) Fire Department, a retired deputy chief and training officer, and a 30-year veteran of the fire service.
+He is a Wisconsin-certified fire instructor II, fire officer II, and fire inspector; an adjunct instructor in fire service programs at Gateway Technical College; and safety director for Scherrer Construction Co., Inc. Havel has a bachelor’s degree from St. Norbert College, has more than 30 years of experience in facilities management and building construction, and has presented classes at FDIC.